The Asset Management Review: Japan

 Overview of recent activity

 'From savings to investments' has been a government slogan since the late 1990s, expressing its policy to increase Japanese household investment in financial assets.
 Historically, this policy has had limited success.
-However, Japanese household assets represent a reported ¥1,800 trillion at the end of December 2019, and encouraging the investment of those assets in growing businesses is one of the most important policies of the 'third arrow' of the Abe government's growth strategy.
+However, Japanese household assets represented a reported ¥1,946 trillion at the end of March 2021, and encouraging the investment of those assets in growing businesses is one of the most important policies of the 'third arrow' of the Abe government's growth strategy, followed by the Suga government in September 2020, which pursues the similar approach.
 Investment funds in particular are considered to be an important measure of the success of this investment drive by the Financial Services Agency of Japan (FSA).2 Thanks to the remarkable performance of Japanese listed companies under a relaxed monetary policy and a depreciated yen, the Nikkei average has more than doubled since the Abe government came into power in 2012, and investments made by Japanese households have witnessed impressive gains in the equity markets.
-The total net assets held by Japanese domestic investment funds for public offer reached a historical high of ¥100 trillion in May 2015 and was at ¥118 trillion in May 2020.
+The total net assets held by Japanese domestic investment funds for public offer reached a historical high of ¥100 trillion in May 2015 and was at ¥153 trillion in May 2021.

 In its Strategic Directions and Priorities 2017–2018, the FSA has declared that in analysing policy issues, it puts emphasis on whether the flow of funds is at the optimum throughout the economy (including the cycle of funds from households to the corporate sector via the capital market and banks) and how to achieve better equilibrium.
 Asset managers play a key role in allocating household funds to the corporate sector.
 Many Japanese asset management companies are subsidiaries of securities companies or banks that act as distributors of investment trusts that the asset management companies are managing, or financial holding companies, which are heavily influenced by securities companies or banks.
 Thus, asset management companies are often criticised as having a tendency to prioritise loyalty to their parent companies (i.e., distributors) rather than their fiduciary duty to their customers (i.e., investors).